 Enter stage left Kevin Murphy…

 For anyone who hasn’t’t heard of Kevin Murphy, he’s an Aussie stylist with a long career in fashion, runway, editorial and film.
-He’s most famous for looking after Kylie’s luscious locks, but he has created a natural hair care brand that’s laser-focussed on fashion, performance and the environment.
+He’s most famous for looking after Kylie’s luscious locks, but has launched a hugely successful hair care brand that’s laser-focussed on fashion, performance and the environment.
 All the products (styling and colour) are packed full of naturally derived and sourced ingredients that help repair and style your hair just the way you want it without harming you or the planet.
 Basically, it’s luxury skin care for your hair– and we love it.

 A lot of the reason why I looked into Kevin Murphy is the fact it fits in with my passion for fashion and performance but ticks all my boxes with the environment.
 The colour lasts longer, fades naturally, kind to your scalp and you don’t need a science degree to know what’s in it: lemon, citrus, bamboo leaf, patchouli… the list of essential oils is endless.

 You get the same result but without the nasties.
 Natural products require a bit more time and effort to get the best out of them because they are parabon and sulphate free.
 You don’t automatically get that foamy sensation and felling of cleanliness as soon as it comes out of the bottle.
 You have to work those oils but the results are 10 times better.
 Your skin feels better, the oils do a better job on our hair, the natural ingredients are so much better for your skin.
 Job’s a goodun.